 Building a 7-Day Beginner Home Workout Calendar

 Since you have decided to start sticking to a home workout routine and examined simple movements, it is time to combine everything into one structured weekly program.
-It is here goal of habit-building comes in.
-When you have a plan, it removes the guesswork on what to do every day — as you know what to do when you wake up and no reluctance to moving; no scrolling aimlessly on the app.
+When you have a plan, it removes the guesswork on what to do every day — as you know what to do when you wake up and no reluctance to moving; no scrolling aimlessly on an app.

 Here is a basic and practical 7-day workout schedule, especially meant to target the beginners.
 It aims to work every muscle group each week and strike the balance between pushing and recovering.